-Some translations indent each line of poetry to make it easier to read.
-The ULB does this with the poetry in 23:2-7.
+Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
+The ULT does this with the poetry in 23:2-7.

 2 Samuel 23:8-39 is a list of the famous people in David's army along with some of the special deeds some of them did.
-(See: works, deeds, work, acts)
+(See: work, works, deeds)